Childhaven Childhood Trauma Treatment

 Prerequisite/Minimum Provider Qualifications

-Early Learning Branch Manager: Bachelor's degree (BA) from four-year college or university in Early Childhood or related field, two years teaching experience and supervisory experience; or equivalent combination of education and experience.
-(Must include 45 credits in Early Childhood Education in accordance with Childcare Licensing.)
+Early Learning Branch Manager: Bachelor's degree (BA) from a four-year college or university in Early Childhood Education (ECE) or related field and two years of teaching experience and supervisory experience; or equivalent combination of education and experience.
+(Education must include 45 credits in ECE in accordance with Childcare Licensing.)

 Case Manager/Child and Family Therapist: Master's Degree or equivalent combination of experience and education from an accredited program.
 Preference given to individuals experienced in case work with disadvantaged or dysfunctional families from a variety of cultural backgrounds and those with experience in working with preschool children.
-Must be a Licensed Mental Health Counselor; Independent Clinical Social Worker; or Marriage & Family Therapist.
+Position must be filled by a Licensed Mental Health Counselor; Independent/Licensed Clinical Social Worker; or Licensed Marriage & Family Therapist.

-Therapeutic Classroom Teacher - Lead: BA/BS in Early Childhood Education/Child Development or related field* with two years of experience; AA in Early Childhood Education/Child Development or related field and at least six years of experience; CDA and 10 years of experience; or equivalent combination of education and experience. (*Degree in related field requires twenty clock hours or two college quarter credits of basic training that is STARS approved (State And Training Registry System for Washington State.)
+Therapeutic Classroom Teacher - Lead: Bachelor’s degree in ECE/Child Development or related field* with two years of experience an Associate’s degree in ECE/Child Development or related field and at least six years of experience, a child development associate (CDA) and 10 years of experience, or equivalent combination of education and experience. (*Degree in related field requires twenty clock hours or two college quarter credits of basic training that is state approved, if applicable.)

-Therapeutic Classroom Teacher - Assistant: BA/BS in Early Childhood Education/Child Development or related field with one year experience; AA in Early Childhood Education/Child Development or related field and at least five years of experience; or a HSD/GED and nine years of experience; or equivalent combination of education and experience.
-Degree in related field/or experience with no degree may require a minimum 9 units in ECE/Child Development.
+Therapeutic Classroom Teacher - Assistant: Bachelor’s degree in ECE/Child Development or related field with one year experience an Associate’s degree in ECE/Child Development or related field and at least five years of experience, a high school diploma or general education development (GED) and nine years of experience, or equivalent combination of education and experience.
+Degree in related field or experience with no degree may require a minimum 9 units in ECE/Child Development.

 Education and Training Resources